10 Best Sleeping Pads for Backpacking in 2024

 • Great for: Ultralight backpacking, 3-season backpacking

-• What we like: Most lightweight sleeping pad on the list, super compact
+• Pros: Most lightweight sleeping pad on the list, super compact

-• What we don’t like: Runs narrow, noisy when you roll over
+• Cons: Runs narrow, noisy when you roll over

 Overall, Therm-a-Rest seems to have the market cornered when it comes to warmth and lightness, making them one of the best brands of sleeping pads for backpacking.

-Their Therm-a-Rest NeoAir XLite NXT will keep you warm and comfortable in the backcountry, and it’s the lightest inflatable sleeping pad that we stand behind.
+Their Therm-a-Rest NeoAir XLite NXT will keep you warm and comfortable in the backcountry, and it’s the lightest inflatable sleeping pad that I stand behind.

-The NeoAir XLite NXT does tend to run narrow, so if you toss and turn, we recommend getting the wide version.
+The NeoAir XLite NXT does tend to run narrow, so if you toss and turn like me, I recommend getting the wide version.

-It can also be noisy when you roll over so if you are a light sleeper keep that in mind, but we think for the weight and warmth, this sleeping pad is worth it.
+It can also be noisy when you roll over so if you are a light sleeper keep that in mind, but I think for the weight and warmth, this sleeping pad is worth it.
+Linda says, “I like how it’s super lightweight and packs down very small.”

 Easiest Sleeping Pad to Inflate